Lavender and Charcoal Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/lavender-and-charcoal-soap-project/PS000029.html

 COLORANT PREP: Disperse 1 tablespoon of the activated charcoal into 1 tablespoon of sunflower or sweet almond oil (or any other liquid oil).
 Use a mini mixer to get rid of any clumps.

 Slowly and carefully add 4.6 ounces of lye to 9.8 ounces of water and gently stir until the lye has fully dissolved and the liquid is clear.
 Set aside to cool.
-If you’d like a harder bar of soap that releases faster from the mold, you can add sodium lactate to the cooled lye water.
-Use 1 teaspoon of sodium lactate per pound of oils in the recipe.
-For this recipe, you’d add 2 teaspoons sodium lactate.
+Optional: Add 2 teaspoons of sodium lactate to help the bars harden more quickly.

-In a large glass bowl, combine and melt the coconut oil, cocoa butter, olive oil, and palm oil (remember to fully melt then mix your entire container of palm oil before portioning).
+In a large heat-safe container, combine and melt 8.3 ounces of coconut oil, 3.3 ounces of cocoa butter, 13.2 ounces of olive oil, and 8.3 ounces of palm oil (remember to fully melt then mix your entire container of palm oil before portioning).

-Once the lye water and the oils have cooled to 130 degrees F or below (and are ideally within 10 degrees of each other), add the lye water to the oils and stick blend until thin trace.
+Once the lye water and the oils have cooled to 130° F or below (and are ideally within 10 degrees of each other), add the lye water to the oils and stick blend until thin trace.

-To the large container, add all of the dispersed activated charcoal and use a whisk to mix in.
+To the large container, add all of the dispersed activated charcoal and whisk in.

-Alternate pouring the white and black soap into the mold, until all the soap has been poured into the mold.
+Alternate pouring the white and black soap into the mold until both containers are empty.

-Insert the Hanger Swirl Tool into the soap, and create 5-6 loops within the soap.
-Remove the Hanger Swirl Tool and tap the mold on the counter to help get rid of bubbles.
+Insert the Hanger Swirl Tool into the soap and create 5-6 loops.
+Remove the tool and tap the mold on the counter to help get rid of bubbles.

 Use a spoon to create a textured top.
 There is no right or wrong way to do this, so have fun with it!
 If the soap does not hold its shape, allow it to harden in the mold for several minutes and try again.